Bruno Müller

-Obersturmbannführer Bruno Müller or Brunon Müller-Altenau (13 September 1905 – 1 March 1960) served as an SS Lieutenant Colonel during the Nazi German invasion of Poland.
-In September 1939, he was put in charge of the Einsatzkommando EK 2, attached to Einsatzgruppe EG I (pl) of the Security Police.
+Bruno Müller or Brunon Müller-Altenau (13 September 1905 – 1 March 1960) served as an SS-Obersturmbannführer during the Nazi German invasion of Poland.
+In September 1939, he was put in charge of the Einsatzkommando 2, attached to Einsatzgruppe I (pl) of the Security Police.
 They were deployed in Poland along with the 14th Army of the Wehrmacht.

 Paramilitary posts

 Müller was head of the Gestapo office (Geheimstaatspolizei) in Oldenburg from 1935 until World War II.
-During the invasion of Poland, he served as one of four captains of the mobile killing squads (Einsatzkommandos) within Einsatzgruppe I, led by SS-Standartenführer Bruno Streckenbach.
+During the invasion of Poland, he served as one of four captains of the mobile killing squads (Einsatzkommandos) within Einsatzgruppe I, led by SS-Brigadeführer Bruno Streckenbach.
 In total, eight Einsatzgruppen (special-ops units) had been deployed in Poland.
-They were active until late 1940, and composed of the Gestapo, Kripo and SD functionaries involved in extermination actions including Operation Tannenberg as well as Intelligenzaktion against the Polish cultural elites.
+They were active until late 1940, and composed of the Gestapo, Kripo and SD functionaries involved in extermination actions, including Operation Tannenberg as well as Intelligenzaktion against the Polish cultural elites.
 Müller was appointed commander of the Gestapo Division 4 Krakau in the new General Government district (Generalgouvernement) two months after the attack.